CopernicaMarketingSoftware/Documentation/Publisher/en/sender-domains.md

 * A DMARC record to collect DMARC reports

 The A, MX and DKIM records are normally easy to set up.
-The DNS standard allows to create a many of these records as you need, and they cannot conflict with other records.
+The DNS standard allows to create as many of these records as one need, and they cannot conflict with other records.
 SPF is also not an issue because we use a subdomain for collecting bounces.
 DMARC however, might require extra attention.